Adani Australia gets final environmental approval for Carmichael mine

 Adani Australia on Thursday received its final environmental approval needed to begin work on its Carmichael mine in Central Queensland.

-CEO of Adani Mining Lucas Dow said the company is ready to start work on the Carmichael Project and deliver the jobs these regions so badly need.

-"Adani Mining received advice today from the Queensland Government's Department of Environment and Science that the Groundwater Dependent Ecosystems Management Plan (GDEMP) has been finalised and approved.
-Throughout the past eight years, regional Queenslanders have been beside us every step of the way and we thank them for their on-going support," he said.

-The approval states that the plan complies with all regulatory conditions set by the Australian and state governments, bringing to a close a two-year process of rigorous scientific inquiry, review and approvals.
-This includes relevant reviews by Australia's pre-eminent scientific organisations Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Geoscience Australia.
+The approval states that the plan complies with all regulatory conditions set by the Australian and State Governments, bringing to a close a two-year process of rigorous scientific inquiry, review and approvals.
+This includes relevant reviews by Australia's pre-eminent scientific organisations CSIRO and Geoscience Australia.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)